-Abstract:
+Project Abstract

-Funding will protect habitat through fee title acquisition of key parcels within the Lower Root and Lower Zumbro River floodplains as part of a broad partnership working to improve habitat quality and connectivity in critical areas along the Mississippi River corridor.
+This proposal seeks to protect and enhance habitat through fee title acquisition of key parcels in the Lower Root and Lower Zumbro Rivers.
+This effort is part of a broad partnership focused on improving habitat quality and connectivity in critical areas along the Mississippi River corridor.

-Program Narrative
+Project Narrative

-Design and Scope of Work
+Design and scope of work